The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 - Use your stove so efficiently you can reduce your heating bills by up to 90%

 According to the Stove Industry Alliance (SIA), a Wood Burning Stove is:

 - 77% cheaper per kilowatt-hour (kWh) to run than an electric fire.

 - 29% cheaper than a gas fire.

 - Up to 50% cheaper than an LPG (Calor Gas) fire.

 That is if you are buying wood to fuel your stove.

 By sourcing and seasoning your own wood you can reduce your home heating bill by up to 90% compared to gas or electric powered heating.

-But if you don't use your Wood Burning Stove properly it can be an expensive, inefficient and dangerous way to heat your home.
+But if you don't use your Wood Burning Stove properly it can be an expensive, dirty, inefficient and dangerous way to heat your home.